Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/sm/index.rst

                         should be differentiable, if incremental inductances are used.
 Needed only for control methods and optimal reference loci, not used in the system model.
    :type psi_s_dq_fcn: Callable[[complex], complex], optional
-   :param use_iterative_current: If `i_s_dq_fcn` is not provided, the current is computed iteratively from the
-                                 flux map using a root-finding algorithm.
-This is less efficient, but may be convenient to parametrize some control methods if only the flux map is available.
-Defaults to `False`.
-   :type use_iterative_current: bool, optional